A panther chameleon, found in the tropcial forests of Madagascar. Renee Grayson, Flickr

 At the largest scale is the concept of ecosystem diversity, which measures how many different ecosystems exist within a geographical area or wider landscape.
 The more ecosystems exist within a landscape, the more resilient that landscape is, and the more services it has to offer its inhabitants.

-These include wetlands, which contain over 40 percent of the value of the world’s ecosystems; peatlands, which store a third of the planet’s soil carbon; and lesser-known tropical forests such as monsoon and karst forests, which are among our best natural defenses against climate change.
+Some examples of important ecosystems are wetlands, which contain over 40 percent of the value of the world’s ecosystems; peatlands, which store a third of the planet’s soil carbon; and lesser-known tropical forests such as monsoon and karst forests, which are among our best natural defenses against the climate crisis.

 You might have also heard of ‘biodiversity hotspots.’
 These are landscapes with exceptionally high concentrations of biodiversity.
-43 percent of bird, mammal, reptile and amphibian species are only found in areas that make up just 2.4 percent of the Earth’s surface.
+Nearly half of all bird, mammal, reptile and amphibian species are only found in areas that make up just 2.4 percent of the Earth’s surface area.

 Healthy and functional ecosystems play a crucial role in sustaining human livelihoods through providing necessities and benefits such as food, water, energy sources and carbon sequestration, known as ‘ecosystem services.’

-Underpinning ecosystem services are genetic diversity and biodiversity.
+Biodiversity underpins all of these ecosystem services.
 Genetic diversity supports agriculture by building resilience and protecting against environmental stresses such as pests, crop diseases and natural disasters.
 This provides a source of income and safeguards the food security of much of the world’s poor.

-Biodiversity also plays a role in some ‘nature-based solutions’ to climate change and problems caused by changes in the environment.
+Biodiversity also plays a role in some ‘nature-based solutions’ to the climate crisis and problems caused by changes in the environment.
 These solutions could provide up to a third of the carbon emissions reductions needed to meet the Paris Agreement goals.

-Including biodiversity in nature-based solutions, though, must be a conscious choice.
-Tree planting, for instance, can come in the form of monocultures (planting just a single species in a landscape) or agroforestry, which mixes species of agricultural crops and trees in a single landscape to enhance the sustainability of both.
+But not every nature-based solution is equally beneficial to biodiversity.
+Tree planting, for instance, can come in the form of monocultures (planting just a single species in a landscape) or agroforestry, which mixes crops and trees in a single landscape to enable them to support each other.

-And, let us not forget: the planet’s various ecosystems and landscapes also hold considerable intrinsic value to humans, whether for their recreational opportunities, their cultural importance to Indigenous communities, or their contributions to physical and mental health.
+And let’s not forget: the planet’s ecosystems also hold considerable intrinsic value to humans, whether it’s for their recreational opportunities, their cultural importance to Indigenous communities, or their contributions to physical and mental health.
 Without biodiversity, these values will be lost.

-In a seminal report published last year, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) identified five direct drivers of biodiversity loss: changes in land and sea use, overexploitation, climate change, pollution, and invasive species.
+In a seminal report published in 2019, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) identified five direct drivers of biodiversity loss: changes in land and sea use, overexploitation, the climate crisis, pollution and invasive species.

-These five drivers, it argues, are in turn driven by increasing demand for natural resources, as well as governance structures that prioritize economic growth over conservation and restoration.
+It says these five drivers are in turn driven by increasing demand for natural resources, as well as governance structures that prioritize economic growth over conservation and restoration.

 The tropics, which are home to the highest levels of biodiversity on Earth, are now seeing their ecosystems replaced by cattle ranching in Latin America and plantations in Southeast Asia.

-Other key land-use changes include logging, mining and urbanization.
-Coastal and marine ecosystems have also been significantly affected by activities such as offshore aquaculture, bottom trawling, coastal development and ocean mining.
+Other key land use changes include logging, mining and urbanization.
+Coastal and marine ecosystems have also been significantly affected by activities such as offshore aquaculture, bottom trawling, coastal development and deep sea mining.

-The IPBES suggests that fishing has had a larger impact on marine ecosystems than any other human activity: 33 percent of marine fish stocks are currently overfished, and 60 percent are being fished to their sustainable limits.
+The IPBES report suggests that fishing has had a larger impact on marine ecosystems than any other human activity: a third of marine fish stocks are currently overfished, and 60 percent are being fished to their sustainable limits.
 Poaching and hunting, too, are driving many mammals to the brink of extinction.

-Humans have caused the planet to warm by around 1 degree Celsius since pre-industrial times – and biodiversity is already bearing the brunt of that warming.
-Climate change is reducing the distribution of many species (the geographical area in which they can survive), including almost half of all endangered mammals.
+Humans have caused the planet to warm by around 1.34 to 1.41 degrees Celsius since pre-industrial times – and biodiversity is already bearing the brunt of that warming.
+The climate crisis is reducing the distribution of many species (the geographical area in which they can survive), including almost half of all endangered mammals.

-Changes in the ecological balance can also result in species that can beneficial turning into pests and plagues once their natural enemies are reduced or disappear: think locusts, mosquitos, algae.
+Changes in the ecological balance can also result in species that can beneficial turning into pests and plagues once their natural enemies are reduced or disappear: think locusts, mosquitos and algae.

 Many plants and animals are also experiencing disruptions to their phenology, which refers to seasonal life cycle events such as flowering, migration and hibernation.

-Mining, agriculture, industry and other pervasive changes in human’s land-use are contributing to air, water and soil pollution.
-The IPBES notes that coastal waters contain the highest levels of metals and organic pollutants, such as industrial discharge and fertilizers.
+Mining, agriculture, industry and other pervasive changes in human land use are contributing to air, water and soil pollution.
+The IPBES report notes that coastal waters contain the highest levels of metals and organic pollutants, such as industrial discharge and fertilizers.

 Similarly, marine plastic pollution has increased tenfold since 1980, primarily affecting marine turtles, seabirds and marine mammals, as well as humans indirectly through the food chain.

 Indigenous and local communities are deep and rich sources of traditional knowledge of how best to care for increasingly fragile landscapes.
-Technological innovation is a crucial tool too.
+Technology can be a crucial tool, too.

-And with biodiversity worth more in monetary terms than the entire global economy, there’s a clear business case to be made for investing in restoring the planet.
+And with biodiversity worth more in monetary terms than the entire global economy, there’s a growing case to invest in restoring the planet.

 Governments have had a patchy record on biodiversity: none of the Aichi Biodiversity Targets set in 2010 had been achieved by 2020, and the crucial 2020 UN Biodiversity Conference (COP15) was postponed for over two years due to the COVID-19 pandemic.